Mark R. Hornak

-Mark Raymond Hornak (born March 31, 1956) is the chief United States district judge of the United States District Court for the Western District of Pennsylvania.
+Mark Raymond Hornak (born March 31, 1956) is a United States district judge of the United States District Court for the Western District of Pennsylvania.

 Early life and education

 Born on March 31, 1956, in Homestead, Pennsylvania, Hornak earned a Bachelor of Arts degree in 1978 from the University of Pittsburgh and a Juris Doctor in 1981 from the University of Pittsburgh School of Law.

 Career

 From 1981 until 1982, he served as a law clerk to Judge James Marshall Sprouse of the United States Court of Appeals for the Fourth Circuit, in Charleston, West Virginia.
 From 1982 until 1988, Hornak served as an associate at the Pittsburgh law firm Buchanan, Ingersoll & Rooney.
 From 1988 until his federal judicial confirmation, he was a partner with the firm, specializing in civil litigation, labor and employment law, media defense, and governmental representation.
 For 15 years, he also was solicitor of the Sports & Exhibition Authority of Pittsburgh and Allegheny County.
 From 1989 to 1993, he was an adjunct professor at the University of Pittsburgh School of Law.